MultiView Diffusion Maps: Coupled views

 due to the block form of the matrix $\widehat{\myvec{P}}$

 where $\myvec{\psi}^x_k[i] \defeq \myvec{\psi}_k[i], i=1,...,M$ and $\myvec{\psi}^y_k[i] \defeq \myvec{\psi}_k[i+M], i=1,...,M$.
 The transition matrices are

-The Nystr\"{o}m extension is an approximated weighted sum of the original eigenvectors.
-The weights are computed by applying the kernel $\cal{\hat{P}}$ to the extended data points.
+The Nystr\"{o}m extension is is similarly obtained by computing a weighted sum of the original eigenvectors.
+The weights are computed by applying the kernel $\cal{K}$ to the extended data points, followed by row-normalization.
 For the proposed mapping, the extension is defined by